syncfusion/blazor-docs/src/grid/datagrid/aggregates.md

----
-title: "Aggregates"
-component: "DataGrid"
-description: "Learn how to aggregate rows, apply custom aggregates, and format the aggregate values in the Blazor DataGrid Component."
----

 # Aggregates

 Aggregate values are displayed in the footer, group footer, or group caption of the Grid.
 It can be configured through [`GridAggregates`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_Aggregates) component.